tudelft3d/Solar3Dcity/README.md

 The TOF will be saved as a file `TOF.dict` in the same directory.
 The code will then sample the irradiation directly from the precomputed values, saving you a lot of time.

 If you toggle the `-p` option at the end you will get the plot as the one above.
+(Please note that the plot above has been computed with the option of -s 1, i.e. a very high resolution, so if you use a coarser resolution you will not get a very nice plot.)

 ```
 python TOF.py -lat 52.01 -lon 4.36 -s 15 -p True